| Newsletter 25 March 2013Soils for wicking bedsColin Austin 25 March 2013 SummaryMany people think wicking beds are just

 content and soil quality will continue to increase year

+after year.
 However if we adopt inferior farming

 practices (as farmers are often forced into) with a lower